 Eye injuries are commonly reported as a result of:

 Most eye injuries actually happen in the workplace.
 In fact, 2,000 workers suffer an eye injury every day.
 Workers employed in certain hands-on industries are at the greatest risk of sustaining an eye injury.
-These include:

 - Welding, and